haathie/graphile-tools/packages/rate-limits/readme.md

 		RateLimitsPlugin,
 		...otherPlugins
 	],
+	schema: {
-	rateLimits: {
+		haathieRateLimits: {
 			// name of the table to store rate limits
 			rateLimitsTableName: 'rate_limits',
 			// type of the table, can be 'unlogged' or 'logged'.
 Trade
 			// durability for performance when using 'unlogged'.
 			rateLimitsTableType: 'unlogged',
 			// specify which roles must be given access to read/write to the rate limits table.
 			// Enter the roles that the Graphile requests will be made with.
 			rolesToGiveAccessTo: ['app_user'],
 			// tell the plugin if the current request is authenticated
 			// this is used to determine if unauthenticated rate limits should be applied
 			isAuthenticated: (ctx) => !!ctx.user,
-	},
-	schema: {
 			// add rate limits to the GraphQL type description
 			// eg. will print something like:
 			// @rateLimits
 			// unauthenticated: 10/60s
 			// authenticated: 100/60s
 			addRateLimitsToDescription: true,
 			// 10 requests per minute for all unauthenticated queries, mutations, and subscriptions
 			defaultUnauthenticatedLimit: { max: 10, durationS: 60 },
 			rateLimits: {
 				authenticated: {
 					// set the default rate limits for authenticated users
 					// this is applied automatically to all root level fields
 					// i.e. queries, mutations, and subscriptions
 					// To disable this behaviour, leave "undefined"
 					default: { max: 100, durationS: 60 }, // 100 requests per minute
 					// get the rate limiting key for authenticated users.
 If undefined,
 					// then this rate limit will not be applied getRateLimitingKey({ user }) {
 						return user?.id
 					},
 				}
 			}
+		},
 	},
 	..otherOpts
 }